A high-quality orienteering-style compass

 of your hand-drawn grid lines using the map scale in map margin.

-Draw each line using a sharp no. 2 pencil
+Draw each line using a .5mm mechanical

-(or waterproof pen) and a straightedge, such as a new, absolutely
+lay down wider lines) and a straightedge, such as a new, absolutely

 straight (sight down it), nick-free (run your finger nail